 What BBL before and after photos don't tell you

-They show someone else's body.
+They also show someone else's body.
 A result that looks dramatic on one person may look subtle on another with a different starting shape or fat distribution.

 They do not capture volume changes over time.
 A photo at 3 months shows more volume than a photo at 18 months, because some fat reabsorption occurs in that window.
 Ask to see photos at multiple time points.